Radhin25/Radhin25/README.md

 <div>
    <img src="Radhin.png" alt="Radhin Laxman Praveen" style="width: 100%; max-width: 100%; height: auto;">
 </div>

-I'm a software engineer passionate about creating scalable and user-centric web applications, leveraging C++ and web technologies like HTML, CSS, and JavaScript.
-My experience includes developing secure platforms, implementing machine learning solutions, and designing data-driven dashboards to enhance decision-making.
-I thrive on solving real-world challenges, fostering innovation, and continuously exploring new technologies.
+I'm a Front-End Developer with a strong foundation in HTML, CSS, and JavaScript, combined with a deep understanding of UI/UX principles, user psychology, and brand behavior.
+I specialize in designing and developing responsive, accessible, and intuitive user interfaces that not only look great but also enhance usability and engagement.

+With a passion for creating meaningful digital experiences, I focus on user-centric design—translating real human behavior into seamless web interactions.
+I pay close attention to the emotional journey of users, blending aesthetic appeal with functionality to build interfaces that feel natural and purposeful.

+I thrive on solving design challenges, collaborating across teams, and continuously exploring new trends in web development and UX design to craft better, more impactful experiences.

 <div>
   <img align="right" src="giphy.gif" alt="Coding GIF" height="230" width="230" style="float: right; margin-left: 10px;">